IN ZOO SCHOOL PROGRAMS

 Whiskers, antenna, floppy ears and tasting the air are some of the ways that animals learn about the world around them.
-Explore the five senses like never before as we meet animals with some unique ways to taste, touch, hear and see.
+Explore the five senses like never before as we meet animals with some unique ways to taste, touch, hear, smell and see.

 In this class, we will explore four characteristics of all living things: eating, breathing, growing and reproducing.
 Meet our animals up close and learn how growing and changing is different for every animal; especially frogs and butterflies!